lstodd/airbnb-london-eda/README.md

 # Airbnb London EDA

+The github link for this project is: https://github.com/lstodd/airbnb-london-eda

 In 2020, many industries have taken a hit due to coronavirus, particularly the travel industry.
-Let's take a look at how London airbnb stays have changed by comparing 2020 to 2019.
+Let's take a look at how London airbnb rentals have changed by comparing 2020 to 2019.

 ### Requirements & Installation